 The Raspberry Pi is a utilitarian single-board computer (SBC) designed for a bevy of applications.
 With its small footprint and low power draw combined with beefy processing capabilities for its size, the Raspberry Pi is well-suited as an always-on device.
 Notably, it’s simple to create a do-it-yourself (DIY) Raspberry Pi media server for 24/7 cloud storage.
 With the rise of smart home devices, the Raspberry Pi saw several Raspberry Pi projects in the smart home space.
 There are tons of Raspberry Pi smart home projects which are possible, including an automatic smart watering system, security system array, and texting doorbell.
-Among the easeiest DIY Raspberry Pi projects is a Raspberry Pi smart home hub.
+Among the easiest DIY Raspberry Pi projects is a Raspberry Pi smart home hub.
 Check out the best Raspberry Pi smart home software options available, and get started using home automation with the Raspberry Pi!

 Raspberry Pi Smart Home Software Options: Getting Started

 What specific hardware you’ll need to automate your home with a Raspberry Pi might vary somewhat based on optional peripherals.
 However, for a basic Raspberry Pi smart home hub, you’ll need: